How to Improve Your Career Development

 Whether you're a manager, career coach, life coach or simply helping someone else make career decisions, here are some best-practice approaches for tackling conversations about coaching people in their careers.

 Start with these different questions that fall into four "buckets."
-Use them as a jumping-off point to guide a conversation regarding careers and how people like to work in order to accomplish goals:
+Use them as a jumping-off point to guide a conversation regarding careers and how people like to work to accomplish goals:

 Encourage individuals to decide which strengths drive them to strive, achieve and win.
 What does it take to get them excited about doing something?